Mayuraglawe/PyGram_2025/TELEGRAM_TROUBLESHOOTING.md

 If you can't fix network issues immediately, you can still test the UI:

-1. The Principle Ask button works perfectly for UI testing
+1. The frontend components work perfectly for UI testing
-2. Modal opens, form validation works
+2. Modal dialogs open, form validation works
 3. You'll see a network error when sending
 4. This confirms the frontend is working correctly